miraclehetech/sleep-ssl/README.md

 Our method achieves state-of-the-art performance on sleep analysis tasks.
 Detailed results and comparisons are available in our paper.

+## Interface
+Still we have provided a gradio interface which are easy to use for non-computer specialists.
+You can input the patient's records in a pt file after preprocessing and the system can automatically output a projection score with warnings if the projection score is higher than the average level of patients.
+However, the complete version will be online after the publishment of our article.

 ## 📄 License